 I used a brine made of kosher salt and dark muscovado Mauritian sugar.
 This sugar is dark-brown and has a wonderful molasses flavor.

 I packed my fish in the brine mixture, covered it with plastic wrap and placed it in the refrigerator for two hours.
 Just long enough to draw out some of the moisture and add the flavor of the brine.
 After two hours the brine turned to liquid as it mixed with the moisture from the salmon.

-After rinsing the brine off of the fish and patting it dry I slide it in sections.
+After rinsing the brine off of the fish and patting it dry I slice it in sections.